billy-le/billyle.dev/src/content/posts/configure-a-contact-form-email-server-with-resend-for-your-website.md

 You can also add your custom domain where the "from" field will be sent from your domain.

-## Resend Domain Configuration and API Key
+## Resend Domain Config and API Key

 Sign up for Resend and verify your email.
 There are two steps we're going to complete here.
 You can skip the Custom Domain instructions if that doesn't apply to you.